 Capture a screenshot

-Select the area of your screen you want to share
+Click and drag to select the area of your screen you want to screenshot.

 Share an application window